Richard Southwell (courtier): Biography

-Wyndham married Southwell to his stepdaughter Thomasin, who was the daughter of Roger Darcy of Danbury in Essex and sister of Thomas Darcy, 1st Baron Darcy of Chiche.
+Wyndham married Southwell to his stepdaughter Thomasin, who was the daughter of Roger Darcy of Danbury in Essex and sister of Thomas Darcy, Baron Darcy.
 They had a daughter.
 He later married Mary, the daughter of Thomas Darcy of Danbury, and the widow of Robert Leeche of Norwich, Norfolk.
-They had one legitimate daughter and two illegitimate sons (including Richard Southwell alias Darcy) and two illegitimate daughters.
+They had one legitimate daughter who was born after their marriage and two illegitimate sons, who were born while Mary was still married to Leeche.

-In 1526 he entered Lincoln's Inn.
-He became tutor to Gregory Cromwell, son of Thomas.
-For some period Gregory lived with Southwell in Woodrising Manor in Norfolk, which Southwell had inherited from his uncle.
-In 1531 Southwell became a Justice of the Peace for Norfolk and Suffolk.
-In the same year, he was involved in the murder of Sir William Pennington and the following year he paid a fine of £1000 to obtain a pardon.
-In lieu of money he gave King Henry VIII his Essex manors of Coggeshall and Filolls Hall.
-He had previously bought the manor in 1529 from the cousins Thomas Thursby (d.
-1532) of Hillington, Norfolk and Edmund Beaupré.
+In 1526, Southwell entered Lincoln's Inn.
+He became tutor to Gregory Cromwell, son of Thomas Cromwell.
+For a while, Gregory lived with Southwell in Woodrising Manor in Norfolk.
+In 1531, Southwell became a Justice of the Peace for Norfolk and Suffolk.
+In 1532, he was involved in the murder of William Pennington, and the following year, he paid a fine of £1000 to obtain a pardon.